ammarhakim/gkeyll1/docs/manual/datastruct.rst

 .. [#seven-field] Lucee supports the creation of upto seven dimensional fields.
 However, not all implemented algorithms work with fields with dimensionality higher than three.

+.. [#plain-txt] Writing to plain text is not a good idea execept for quick debugging.
+The writes are very slow and do not work in parallel.